QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 These conditions emerge from a no-arbitrage requirement

-To describe this line of reasoning, we begin by applying a theorm of Euler about linearly homogenous functions
+To describe this line of reasoning, we begin by applying a theorem of Euler about linearly homogenous functions

 The theorem applies to the Cobb-Douglas production function because